Detox from Opiates

-Detox Treatment Center in San Juan Capistrano, CA
+Treatment of Opiate Addiction in San Juan Capistrano, California

 Opiate Addiction Recovery can be a very painful process.
 Under a licensed doctor there are new medications that make recovery a painless and worry free seven to ten day program.
 Opiates grab a hold of the brain and the spinal cord.
 With this in mind the brain then starts relying on the opiates instead of the brains natural resources.
 When the opiates are taken away the brain cannot catch up and horrible withdrawal symptoms occur almost immediately.

 Now remember, the opiates attached to the spinal cord so the nervous system is full of opiates and since the brain has stopped making adrenalin and other needed chemicals, the body and mind can convulse, hallucinations will occur, bone and muscle pain are quick and extreme.
 Most will feel hot or have cold chills or both, nausea and vomiting and gut wrenching constipation will occur without the help of a physician.
 Without this help the patient could receive permanent damage to the heart or even death.